arteciab/INST326/JOURNAL/AI Journal Updated.md

 This week, I didn’t use AI for any of the exercises or project work.
 I mainly focused on going over the class materials, notes, and examples to get a better handle on the Python topics we’ve been learning, especially object-oriented programming.
 I wanted to make sure I understood the concepts on my own before relying on anything else.
 I’ll keep working through the assignments on my own for now and decide later if using AI would help with future projects.

+Week 9:
-Week 9: AI Usage Journal Artecia Brown Abrown66@terpmail.umd.edu Section 0301
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

 This week, I didn’t use AI for any of the exercises or project work.
 I spent my time reviewing the class materials, notes, and examples so I could really understand the Python topics we’ve been covering, especially the object oriented pieces.
 I wanted to make sure I could grasp the concepts on my own before turning to anything else.
 For now, I’m planning to keep working through the assignments independently and will figure out later if using AI makes sense for future project work.

+Week 10:
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

+Throughout the project, my team used AI to help debug code, explain error messages, and improve overall structure and efficiency.
+AI was also helpful for refining documentation and checking function organization.